Deliveroo Founder: From £0 to £5 Billion: Will Shu | E88

 TL;DR

-• Will Shu founded Deliveroo from zero to a £5 billion valuation by identifying an underserved market in food delivery and executing relentlessly
+- Will Shu built Deliveroo from scratch to a £5 billion valuation by identifying a gap in the food delivery market and executing relentlessly

 Episode Recap